paradajz/LESS-DB/README.md

 This symbol must be set to wanted value in order to define maximum amount of database sections.

-## Async update

-If `DBMS_ENABLE_ASYNC_UPDATE` symbol is specified, asynchronous data writing can be enabled.
-By default, calling `update` function results in immediate write to calculated memory address.
-If your application requires writing of large amount of data at certain points, async writing can be used by appending `true` as additional parameter to `update` function.
-If async write is requested, data is stored into internal buffer first, and then it's written to EEPROM by calling `checkQueue` function which writes single data value at the time, thus avoiding blocking your application due to slow EEPROM write access.
-In order to use async write, `DBMS_UPDATE_BUFFER_SIZE` symbol must also be specified and set to certain value which defines size of internal buffer.

 ## Example

 An example database can be found in example directory.